What is tenant insurance?

 Additional living expenses: If you have to leave your rental space while it’s being repaired, this coverage will pay for additional expenses, like hotel bills, meals and moving costs (also subject to limits).
 The key word here is “additional.”
 This means it will cover anything above and beyond your regular expenses.
 So, for example, if your rent is $1,500 a month and you now have to pay $2,000 a month to stay in a hotel, your insurance will cover the additional $500 a month.

 Tenant insurance rates vary across Canada, but standard rates fall at around $15 to $30 per month.
-Consider that price when looking for a rental, as you will want to factor it into your overall living costs.
-Having a lot of insurable items and adding on extra coverage is what drives the price point to the higher end.
+Having a lot of insurable items and opting for additional coverages tend to increase the cost.

 You will also need to decide if your policy’s standard coverages meet your needs or if you want to purchase additional coverage.
 Common coverage add-ons, known as endorsements, include: